Ivanov1ch/Catan/README.md

 This project was made and submitted to the College Board as my "create task" for the AP Computer Science Principles course.

+<h2 align="center">Live Demo</h2>
+Go to https://catan.ivanovich.us/ to get balanced or unbalanced boards!

+The demo is hosted on a static site that chooses from a pre-generated, large list of 2,000 potential boards of each kind.
+This is an unfortunate waste of the capabilities of the backend, but this was very easy to set up *free* high-quality hosting.
+Code for that is on the `static-site-deployment` branch - I quickly threw it together using Frozen-Flask, if interested.

 <h2 align="center">About Catan</h2>
 This is a Catan board:
 <p align="center"><img src="./README_Images/catan-board.jpg" alt="Catan Board" /></p>